becom1ng/TicTacToe/README.md

 # TicTacToe
-A simple console game for learning purposes.
+A simple console game built in C# for learning purposes.